Abraham Janssens: Life

 Abraham Janssens was born in Antwerp as the son of Jan Janssens and Roelofken van Huysen or Nuyssen.
 There is some uncertainty regarding his year of birth.
 He was previously thought to have been born in the year 1567, but it is now more generally assumed that his date of birth was 1575.

 Janssens studied under Jan Snellinck and was registered as a pupil in the local Guild of Saint Luke in 1585.
 He travelled to Italy where he resided mainly in Rome between 1597 and 1602.
-After returning to his home country he became a master in the Antwerp Guild in the guild year 1601-1602.
+After returning to his home country he became a master in the Antwerp Guild in the guild year 1601–1602.

 On 1 May 1602 he married Sara Goetkint (died in Antwerp on 7 April 1644) with whom he had 8 children, five of whom were still alive at the time of her death: Maria Anna, who also became a painter and married Jan Brueghel the Younger, Sara, Catharina, Lucretia and Abraham II.

 In 1607 he became the dean of the Antwerp Guild of St Luke.
 This is also the time when he received his first major commissions, which initiated the most important period of his career.
-Until the return of Rubens to Antwerp in 1608, Janssens was considered perhaps the best history painter of his time.
+Until the return of Rubens to Antwerp in 1608, Janssens was considered the leading history painter active in the Low Countries.
+His fame was not immediately eclipsed by Rubens' return as he was still able to obtain important commissions such as that for his masterpiece Scaldis and Antverpia commissioned by the Antwerp city magistrate to decorate the chimney in the city hall's Assembly Room where the Twelve Years' Truce between Spain and the Dutch Republic was signed on 9 April 1609.
 After Rubens became the dominant force for large altarpieces in the Antwerp market, Janssens had to find commissions for large monumental works from provincial patrons.

 Janssens joined in 1610 the Confrerie of Romanists, a society of Antwerp humanists and artists who had travelled to Rome.
 The diversity and high positions held by the Confrerie's membership offered him a good opportunity to meet with potential patrons.

 Janssens died in Antwerp.
 His pupils included his son Abraham Janssens II, Giovanni di Filippo del Campo, Michele Desubleo, Nicolas Régnier, Gerard Seghers, Theodoor Rombouts and Steven Wils.

 Work

 General

 Janssens painted both religious, mythological and allegorical scenes, and occasionally a portrait.
 He also painted genre-style scenes representing the five senses or the seven deadly sins.

 Janssens affixed the signature "Janssens van Nuyssen" to several of his pictures.
 It is believed that 'van Nuyssen' was the family name of his mother and that Janssens added it to his signature to distinguish himself from his namesakes as the family name Janssens was very common in 17th-century Flanders.

-It is difficult to determine the chronology of Janssens' oeuvre, as he only dated or documented a few of his works.
+It is difficult to determine the chronology of Janssens's oeuvre, as he only dated or documented a few of his works.